Passer au contenu principal

 This leaflet is created from first aid advice provided by St John Ambulance, the nation's leading first aid charity.
 This advice is no substitute for first aid training - trouver un cours de formation près de chez vous.

-• Hyperglycaemia means high blood sugar, caused by too little insulin.
+• Hyperglycaemia is caused by too little insulin, leading to high blood sugar.

-• Symptoms include warm, dry skin, thirst, drowsiness, and fruity-smelling breath.
+• Symptoms include warm, dry skin, rapid pulse, and fruity sweet breath.

 • Call 999 or 112 immediately if you suspect hyperglycaemia.

-• If unsure if blood sugar is high or low, give something sugary.
+• If unsure whether blood sugar is high or low, give them something sugary.

 Inscrivez-vous à notre cours gratuit de 10 semaines sur le diabète !